A Europe-wide events tour.

 Eat: The specialties of the countries.

-Inclusions: Transport, accommodation, breakfasts, unlimited beer and sangria, massive party in every city, guides and walking tours everywhere we go, the most fun you can have on two legs.
+Inclusions: Transport, accommodation, breakfasts, drinks specials, massive party in every city, guides and walking tours everywhere we go, the most fun you can have on two legs.

 Stoke Passport Holders: